Abnormally Attracted to Sin: Visualettes/The Road Chronicles

 The visuals are described by Lamb as "an intimate portrait of Tori travelling through arresting cityscapes such as London, New Orleans, LA and San Francisco".
 While the production value of the footage is notably low-budget, and the clips do not pass themselves off as contemporary music videos, the style and consistency of the clips was complimented as a nice addition and deciphering of Amos's typically convoluted and high concept lyrics.
-As one commentor observed: "They work because they are a jumping off point to understanding the songs better and allow us to see how Tori works creatively, something the audience is rarely allowed to glimpse."
+As one commenter observed: "They work because they are a jumping off point to understanding the songs better and allow us to see how Tori works creatively, something the audience is rarely allowed to glimpse."

 The tracklist for The Road Chronicles visualette DVD is very different from the LP release.
 Amos stated: "I think the visualettes connect [the songs] as well.
 The order is different though, which was very intentional.
 The order of the visual side of things is different than if you're just putting the sonic thing on headphones and taking a walk.
 I felt like you had to experience it very, very differently."